WordPress/gutenberg/docs/getting-started/full-site-editing.md

 - See the [Create a Block Theme](/docs/how-to-guides/block-theme/README.md) tutorial for a walk-through of the pieces of a block theme.

-- For examples, see the [github.com/WordPress/theme-experiments](https://github.com/WordPress/theme-experiments/) repository several block themes are availabe including the source for the above mentioned TT1 Blocks.
+- For examples, see the [WordPress/theme-experiments](https://github.com/WordPress/theme-experiments/) repository with several block themes there including the source for the above mentioned TT1 Blocks.

 - Use the `empty-theme.php` script from theme-experiments repo to generate a start block theme, it will prompt you with a few questions and create a theme.